 Let’s check out how to download Windows 10 Administrative Templates.
-Microsoft releases Windows 10 versions twice a year, with release new administrative templates and settings added in each version of Windows 10.
+Microsoft releases Windows 10 versions twice a year, with new administrative templates and settings added in each version.

-In this post, you will introduce Windows 10 Administrative Templates (.admx) settings details.
-Windows 10 new Group Policy settings details of the device and user configurations available in Administrative Templates.
+In this post, you will introduce the details of Windows 10 Administrative Templates (.admx) settings, including the new Group Policy settings for the device and user configurations available in Administrative Templates.

-If you are looking to get Group Policy Settings added in Windows 10, version 20H2, and earlier.
-You can refer to this blog post – What’s New Group Policy Settings Available in Different Versions of Windows 10.
-This spreadsheet lists the policy settings for computer and user configurations included in the Administrative template files delivered for Windows 10.
+If you are looking to add Group Policy Settings in Windows 10, version 20H2, and earlier, you can refer to this blog post – What’s New Group Policy Settings Available in Different Versions of Windows 10.
+This spreadsheet lists the policy settings for the computer and user configurations included in the administrative template files delivered for Windows 10.

-Windows 11 Administrative template for the first version of Windows 11 21H2 (find the list of Windows 11 Group policies) is released now.
+The Windows 11 Administrative template for the first version of Windows 11 21H2 (find the list of Windows 11 Group policies) has been released.
 Group Policy Settings Reference Spreadsheet for Windows 11 October 2021 Update (21H2) and ADMX Templates for Windows 11 October 2021 Update [21H2].

 Administrative Templates – Overview

-Administrative Templates files are divided into .admx files and language-specific .adml files for use by Group Policy administrators.
-The changes implemented in these files let administrators configure the same set of policies using two languages.
+Administrative Template files are divided into .admx files and language-specific .adml files for use by Group Policy administrators.
+The changes implemented in these files let administrators configure the same policies using two languages.

 Administrators can configure policies using language-specific .adml files and language-neutral .admx files.